K1rakishou/Kuroba-Experimental/README.md

 All beta versions - https://kuroba.io:8443/apks/0

-Release versions are not available yet, but you will be able to find them here - https://github.com/K1rakishou/Kuroba-Experimental/releases
+Release version is not available yet, but you will be able to find it here - https://github.com/K1rakishou/Kuroba-Experimental/releases
+F-Droid version will be available at the same time.

+Both of them should be ready by September 25th.

 ##### Currently supported sites
 - 4Chan